nightroman/FarNet/PowerShellFar/README.md

 editors while a command is running.
 Moreover, you can open several async consoles, invoke parallel commands and still continue other work in Far.

-Limitations of asynchronous consoles:
+Limitations of asynchronous interactives:

 - Objects `$Far` and `$Psf` are not exposed.
 - Cmdlets `*-Far*` are exposed but normally should not be used.
-- UI should be avoided: `Read-Host`, `Write-Progress`, confirmations, ...
+- UI should be avoided: `Read-Host`, `Write-Progress`, confirmations.

 *********************************************************************
 ## Interactive menu